-- 1. Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels? - 2.
-Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - 3.
-Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site? - 4.
-Expose people to electro-magnetic fields associated with electrical transmission lines? - 5.
-Create a potential fire hazard? - 6.
-Release bioengineered organisms or
+1. Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?
+2. Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+3. Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site?
+4. Expose people to electro-magnetic fields associated with electrical transmission lines?
+5. Create a potential fire hazard?
+X 6.
+Release bioengineered organisms or EXHIBIT 116 ATTACHMENT 3

-DRAFT Environmental Review Initial Study Page 19 Significant Or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact NO Impact chemicals into the air outside of project buildings?
-X .
-H. Transportation/Traffic Does the project have the potential to: 1.
-Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or capacition at intersections)? x congestion at intersections)?

-The development of one single family dwelling on an existing parcel of record is not considered to cause a significant increase in traffic.
+Environ Page 1 Imental Review Initial Study 19 Significant Or Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact chemicals into the air outside of project buildings? ransportation/Traffic s the project have the potential to: 1.
+Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)?
+X development of one single family dwelling of development of one single family dwelling of development of the significant increase in tra stingparce lofrecord is not 2 Cause an increase in parking demand